Managing a BSCFC Team

 Each team is provided with a standard set of kit and equipment the Club:

-- Club kit (whether new or recycled) for each player registered with the Club, consisting of shirt, shorts and socks.
+- Club playing strip (whether new or recycled) for each player registered with the Club, consisting of shirt, shorts and socks.

 - 2 Match balls at the correct size for the age group

-- Training balls at a ratio of balls to registered players of 1:2 (it is expected that some balls will be re-useable from year to year i.e. a squad will not get all new training balls)
+- 8 training balls (it is expected that some balls will be re-useable from year to year i.e. a squad will not get all new training balls)

 - A ball net/bag & pump